Best Practices for Billing Managers

 • Use the Claim Status Report by Claim to get a picture overall of the main reasons why claims are being rejected.
 You’ll want to filter by Queue “Payer” and then create a pivot table to get a count by claim issue.

-• Check in with your team on a monthly to quarterly basis to discuss your QSIs and ensure they have the appropriate options for their current scenarios.
+• Check-in with your team on a monthly to quarterly basis to discuss your QSIs and ensure they have the appropriate options for their current scenarios.
 The data will not be useful for you if it’s not accurate.
 The best way to encourage this is to have meetings where the data is being reviewed by the team and they are involved in the process of troubleshooting.
-Incorporating some type of weekly scorecard for the department and a weekly meeting to review can be helpful for discussing trends related to current issues.
+Incorporating some type of weekly scorecard for the department and a weekly meeting to review can help discuss trends related to current issues.

-This tile helps you monitor all claims that are queuing for submission, not just new claims.
-Clicking the tile will take you to Work Center > Submit Claims where you can preview the individual claims.
+• This tile helps you monitor all claims that are queuing for submission, not just new claims.
+Clicking the tile will take you to Work Center > Insurance Claims > Submit Claims where you can preview the individual claims.

 Maintaining this tile should be a payment poster's priority for each day’s posting.
 Clicking into this tab will show all ERAs that need to be matched to claims.
-If the ERA is for a claim submitted prior to AveaOffice, you can Mark as Legacy to remove it from the list.
+If the ERA is for a claim submitted outside of the RCM, you can Mark as Legacy to remove it from the list.
 Those payments can be found in the Records Center again at any time.
 Choose the Resolve link to match it to the correct claim and patient.

-Reviewing and resolving payment collections that are potential duplicates or misposted help streamline recognized revenue.
+• Reviewing and resolving payment collections that are potential duplicates or mis-posted help streamline recognized revenue.
 This tile will take you directly to the payments needing attention and we provide the reason in the list so you can get a better understanding of the types of issues you see there.
-For example, billed amounts and paid amount mismatches for the line-item vs the payment totals are usually flagged for review
+For example, billed amounts and paid amounts mismatched for the line item vs the payment totals are usually flagged for review

 Best practices for your processes:

-• For more detail, click on the check number.
+• For more details, click on the check number.
 Do this before applying a reversal if it is at all unclear which remit should be reversed.

 • Address imbalances only after all postings have been made to a claim.
-Before correcting for a balance issue, ensure there are no payments waiting to be matched to the claim.
+Before correcting for a balance issue, ensure no payments are waiting to be matched to the claim.

 • Do not apply a reversal if the payer is sending a recoup.
 Wait to receive and post the recoup.